-Her calling freaks freaks, misfits misfits and calling her gays effeminate queens and pandering to that audience?
+Is her calling freaks freaks, misfits misfits and calling her gay fans "effeminate queens" considered pandering to that audience?
 Is that a good thing or a bad thing, is she alienating those she's trying to help fit in, or isolating them so she can use them for their money (For better or worst).
 Related to her character because either she's an evil genius manipulator or someone just trying to help the world be a better place...

 "Born This Way."
 Is it possible to be less subtle?

 Part of why it's so effective is that it's someone so audacious as Lady Gaga is telling the people listening "Hey, it's okay for you to Be Yourself.
 If people hate you for it, don't let it get to you.
 You're beautiful." and whatnot.
 On the other hand, Fred Rogers spread that same message for four decades and never once wore a meat dress.